mvolkmann/blog/src/smalltalk/30-development-environment.md

 open the World menu and select "Windows...Restore all Windows".
 This does not update windows to use a newly selected theme.

+## Focus

+By default, focus automatically goes to the morph under the mouse cursor.
+To change this, open the World menu and select Preferences ...
+Focus when Click.
+To restore the default behavior, open the World menu and select Preferences ...
+Focus follows Mouse.

 ## Editing Code

 Many kinds of windows support entering Smalltalk code.